Sell on Amazon like a Pro with Viral Launch and take advantage of our 50% off Cyber Monday sale!

 1. Find a Product to Sell on Amazon

 - Retail arbitrage is generally a great starting point for an Amazon newbie.
 Otherwise known as RA, retail arbitrage is when you visit retail stores such as Walmart or Target, buy discounted products, and then resell them on Amazon at a higher price.
-What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment up front.
-Online arbitrage is the same idea, only that sellers buy discounted products online to then resell them on Amazon.
+What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment upfront.
+Online arbitrage is the same idea, only that sellers buy discounted products online and resell them on Amazon.

 - Wholesale means you buy products directly from a major brand (such as Nike, L’Oréal, or Fisher-Price) at wholesale price and sell them on Amazon.
 The difference between this and private label is that with wholesale, you’re buying products directly from an already established brand and then selling them under their brand name with their approval.